opendocsg/slw-judgments-backfill/2009_SGHC_273/report.md

 9       Clause 58, however, in my view, does not preclude a _legal review_ by the court into the _propriety_ of the demand itself.
 In this regard, I agree with the views of V K Rajah J in _Standard_

-_Chartered Bank v Neocorp International Ltd_ [2005] 2 SLR 345 (“ _Standard Chartered Bank_ ”), a decision which was not referred to me by either counsel but certainly warrants a mention.
+_Chartered Bank v Neocorp International Ltd_ <span class="citation">[2005] 2 SLR 345</span> (“ _Standard Chartered Bank_ ”), a decision which was not referred to me by either counsel but certainly warrants a mention.
 One of the issues which faced Rajah J in _Standard Chartered Bank_ was whether the court is precluded by the terms of the conclusive evidence certificate from reviewing the legal basis of the plaintiff’s claim.
 Rajah J was of the view at [19] that:

  [t]he real foundation for the legal efficacy of such a clause is contract.
 It can be cogently argued that if parties expressly agree on the modalities for determining a matter, such an agreement should be upheld in the absence of any relevant public policy considerations.
 Indeed, this is the very basis on which the court recognises and gives effect to arbitration agreements, conclusive certificates of engineers and architects found in construction contracts and experts’ decisions, among others.
 The High Court of Australia correctly observed in Dobbs’ case at 652 that: